 However, these AirPods are still some way short of being perfect.
 While cleaner and more organisationally adept than the preceding pair, they still veer towards harshness at high volumes and struggle to make sense of the most built-up sections of some tracks.

-The old AirPods were far from being the benchmark in terms of audio quality – the most sonically capable true wireless in-ears, the Sony WF-1000Xs, are noticeably more detailed and rhythmic.
+The old AirPods were far from being the benchmark in terms of audio quality – the similarly priced Sony WF-1000Xs, are noticeably more detailed and rhythmic, and both their successors, the WF-1000XM3s, and the AirPods Pros are better still.

 Initial pairing and switching connections is effortless; the case charges the earphones quickly; battery life is excellent (five hours of listening with around another 19 available via the charging case); and they’re almost impossibly small and light.